KooiInc/es-date-fiddler/README.md

 *Locaclized*  means that one can set (associate) the locale (e.g. `de-DE`) and/or timeZone identifier (e.g. `Europe/Berlin`) for an `$D` instance.
-Subsequently all retrieved values from the instance are the values *within the associate Timezone*.
+Subsequently all retrieved date/time values from the instance are the values *within the associated Timezone*.
 By default an instance is associated with the local locale and timeZone identifier within the environment (browser, node) of the user.